-"Your Favorite Rapper is Poor", the ongoing series in which I investigate the truth behind hip-hop's glittering finances is back, and since the last time around we tackled the "10 Richest Rappers", I thought it was only appropriate that this time around we flip the script and look at three ballers who in actuality are completely broke.
+"Your Favorite Rapper is Poor," the ongoing series in which I investigate the truth behind hip-hop's glittering finances, is back.
+The last time around we tackled the "10 Richest Rappers," so I thought it was only appropriate that this time around we flip the script and look at three ballers who in actuality are completely broke.

 In ascending order of brokeness: